 Pam is 48, lives simply and saves but doesn¿t invest.
 She wants to know if she will be able to retire and work part time at 52.

 How to be generous this holiday season without spending a penny.
 A man living a financial lie finally tells the truth to his family & friends.
 Viewers ask if they can afford to travel around the world for a year, a vintage Chevrolet Chevelle.

 Suze Orman tells viewers how to be generous this holiday season without spending a penny.

 Dennis, who's 37 and lives in Washington, D.C., has struggled with his finances for years and has $100,000 worth of debt.
 He asks Suze for a plan to get back on track.

-Joanne, who's 48, asks Suze if she can afford to spend $35,000 plus $20,000 on a vintage Chevrolet Chevelle and garage.
+Kathy (47) asks Suze if she can afford to spend $35,000 plus $20,000 on a vintage Chevrolet Chevelle and garage.

-Matt, who's 27, asks Suze if he can afford to spend $55,000 on a 2009 Chevrolet Corvette.
+Winnie, who's 25, asks Suze if she can afford to spend $1,545 on a Balenciaga City handbag.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.